When you file a case in court, you have to give the other person(s) notice. Here is some information on what notice is and how it can be done.

 - Certified mail costs less than other methods of service.

-- You can only use certified mail as notice in some types of small claims cases.
+- You can only use certified mail as notice in some types of small claims cases, primarily money judgment cases.
+Certified mail alone is insufficient for service in eviction cases.

 - "Original Notice" is a standard form that tells the other person a lawsuit has been filed against him or her.
 It advises people of their right to appear in the case.